 In terms of section 148 of the Companies Act, 2013 read with rule 14 of the Companies (Audit and Auditors) Rules, 2014, on the recommendation of Audit Committee, the Board of Directors has reappointed M/s.
 A.J.S. & Associates, Cost Accountants (FRN: 000106), as Cost Auditor of the Company, at a remuneration of 40,000/- plus applicable taxes and re-imbursement of out of pocket expenses incurred by them to conduct an audit of the cost accounting records maintained by the Company for the current financial year beginning from 1st April, 2022 and ending on 31st March, 2023.

 As required under section 148 of the Companies Act, 2013 read with Rule 14 of the Companies (Audit and Auditors) Rules, 2014, the remuneration payable to Cost Auditor is being placed at the ensuing Annual General Meeting for ratification by the members.

 The Company has duly prepared and maintained the cost records of the business activities carried out by the Company during the financial year 2021-22 as required pursuant to the provisions of section 148(1) of the Companies Act, 2013 read with Companies (Cost Records and Audit) Rules, 2014.

 SECRETARIAL AUDIT REPORT

-In terms of Section 204 of the Act and Rules made there under, M/s.
-A J & Associates, Practicing Company Secretary have been appointed as Secretarial Auditors of the Company.
-The report of the Secretarial Auditors is enclosed as Annexure II to this report.
+In terms of section 204 of the Companies Act, 2013 and rules made there under, Mr. K. C Dhanuka of M/s.
+K. C Dhanuka & Co. have been appointed as Secretarial Auditor of the Company for the financial year 2021-22.
+The report of the Secretarial Auditor in Form MR-3 is enclosed as Annexure-I to this report.